 We assess goodwill for potential impairment at the end of each fiscal year, or during the year if an event or other circumstance indicates that we may not be able to recover the carrying amount of the asset.
 In evaluating goodwill for impairment, we first assess qualitative factors to determine whether it is more likely than not (that is, a likelihood of more than 50 percent) that the fair value of a reporting unit is less than its carrying amount.
-If we conclude that it is not more likely than not that the fair value of a reporting unit is less than its carrying value, then nor but the testing of the goodwill assigned to the reporting unit is less than its carrying value, then we perform a two-step goodwill impairment test to identify potential goodwill impairment and measure the amount of goodwill impairment we will recognize, if any.
+If we conclude that it is not more likely than not that the fair value of a reporting unit is less than its carrying value, then no further testing of the goodwill assigned to the reporting unit is required.
+However, if we conclude that it is more likely than not that the fair value of a reporting unit is less than its carrying value, then not that the fair value of a reporting unit is less than its carrying value, then not that the fair value of a reporting unit is less than its carrying value, then a two-step goodwill impairment test to identify potential goodwill impairment and measure the amount of goodwill impairment we will recognize, if any.

 In the first step of the two-step goodwill impairment test, we compare the estimated fair value of the reporting unit with its carrying value.
 If the estimated fair value of the reporting unit exceeds its carrying amount, no further analysis is needed.
 If, however, the estimated fair value of the reporting unit is less than its carrying amount, we proceed to the second step and calculate the implied fair value of the reporting unit goodwill to determine whether any impairment is required.
-We calculate the implied fair value of the reporting unit goodwill by allocating the estimated fair value of the reporting unit is assets and liabilities as if the unit had been acquired in a business combination.
-If the carrying value of the reporting unit's goodwill exceeds the implied fair value of the goodwill, we recognize an impairment loss in the amount of that excess.
-In allocating the estimated fair value of the reporting unit to all of the assets and liabilities of the reporting unit, we use industry and market data, as well as knowledge of the industry and our past experience.
+We calculate the implied fair value of the reporting unit goodwill by allocating the estimated fair value of the reporting unit's assets and liabilities as if the unit had been acquired in a business combination.
+If the carrying value of the reporting unit's goodwill exceeds the implied fair value of the reporting unit to all of the assets and liabilities of the reporting unit, we use industry and market data, as well as knowledge of the industry and our past experience.